 A man walks through a vacant lot where the impression on a demolished home remains on a standing building, Monday, Dec.
 28, 2015, in the Northern Liberties neighborhood of Philadelphia.
 (AP Photo/Matt Rourke)

 Where we live, perhaps more than our genetic code can often determine our short-and long-term health outcomes.
 Studies have shown that the physical conditions within our residences and the surrounding neighborhood along with the cost burdens of housing can directly affect our health.
 Substandard housing can expose occupants and visitors to poor indoor air quality, mold, lead, and infestations which can lead to or exacerbate asthma and other respiratory illnesses, lead poisoning, learning and other behavioral problems.
 Vacant properties and abandoned buildings can become catalysts for crime, neighborhood decline, infestations that trigger disease, along with stress, trauma and decreases in social capital.

 - Urban Blight and Public Health Research and Translation Brief

-- Health Impact Assessment of Memphis Code Enforcement Interventions to Address Substandard Rental Housing (a grant from Robert Wood Johnson Foundation)
+- Memphis Health Impact Assessment of Code Enforcement Interventions to Address Substandard Rental Housing

-Our goal is to help policymakers and practitioners understand and assess the public health impacts of their housing and community development programs, perhaps even help improve them, by illustrating how changes to housing and the built environment can improve the public health of residents and neighborhoods.
+Our goal is to help policymakers and practitioners understand the latest research and assess the public health impacts of their neighborhood revitalization, housing and community development programs, perhaps even help improve them by documenting how changes to housing and the built environment can improve the public health of residents and neighborhoods.